wherrera10/COBSReduced.jl/README.md

-# COBSPackets.jl
+# COBSR.jl

-## COBS packet encoding in Julia
+## COBS and COBS/R packet encoding in Julia

    Features include that the marker can be a byte other than zero.

 ### Usage:

-    using COBSPackets
+    using COBSR

     encoded = COBSencode(bytes)